txt/se24fall/docs/syllabus.md

 |mid-term exam (solo)	| 20| |
 |project (group)|	      10+15+20	|project1,2,3|

+Students are marked 0,1,2,3 for homeworks.
+If you get anything less than 3, you can resubmit (within 1 week) and the new submission's mark will cancel out the first version).

 Also, there is an optional final exam which students can attend if they want to replace their mid-term mark.
 Please note that if you get a lower mark on this final then your lowest mid-term mark will then decrease.
 Caveat Emptor.